 In addition, students who wish to receive sustainability credits for courses that are not currently on the preapproved list may also complete the DARS Authorization Form and explain why the course should receive sustainability credits.

-Once a form is filled out, it will be sent to a body of Energy Institute faculty members for approval.
+Once a form is filled out, it will be sent to the certificate faculty committee for approval.
 To expedite the approval process, students should submit their DARS Authorization Form before or near the beginning of the semester in which they plan to take the course.

 A student interested in completing the certificate program must contact a designated faculty member in his or her major department to apply.
 The student and faculty member must fill out the Declaration of Intent and Study Plan to enter the certificate program.